-The City portion of the Sewer Availability Charge (SAC) on units existing at the time of construction may be paid in normally not more than 15 annual installments of principal plus interest on the unpaid principal balance at an interest rate set by the City Council.
+The City portion of the Sewer Availability Charge (SAC) and City Connection fees on units existing at the time of construction may be paid in normally not more than 1520 annual installments of principal plus interest on the unpaid principal balance at an interest rate set by the City Council.
 The Sewer Availability Charge (SAC) on units built after the sewer construction should be paid in full at the time the building permit is issued.